rightkick/Notes/terraform/README.md

 ## Terraform State
 Terraform state keeps the state of the deployed infrastructure.
 The state is stored by default in a local file named `terraform.tfstate` located within the current configuration directory and this file should not be version controlled since it may include sensitive information.

-When working with a team it is best stored in a remote backend such as a central S3 bucket or shared storage with state locking enabled so as to avoid state corruption.
+When working with a team it is recommended to have the Terraform state stored at a remote backend such as a central S3 bucket or shared storage with state locking enabled so as to avoid state corruption and enhance security.
 State locking is usually done from a DB backend (dynamodb or other).
-Usually one uses encrypted AWS S3 and DynamoDB to have the state stored remotely.
-One needs a single S3 bucket and a single DynamoDB table to manage the states for different Terraform projects, as long as the S3 buckets use a different key per project so as to avoid race conditions and state corruption.
-This unique S3 key can be automatically used from the DynamDB as a distinct lock ID so as to avoid state locking from unrelated projects.
+Usually one uses encrypted AWS S3 and DynamoDB to have the state stored remotely in a secure way.
+One needs a single S3 bucket and a single DynamoDB table to manage the states for different Terraform projects, as long as the S3 bucket uses a different key per project when defined as a backend under the project so as to avoid race conditions and state corruption.
+This unique S3 key can be automatically used from the Terraform as a distinct DynamoDB lock ID so as to avoid state locking from unrelated projects.

 Example backend configuration for a project:
 ```